anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 Once general cluster Settings completed, we can move to Bootstapping Action section.Bootstrap actions are scripts that are executed during setup before Hadoop starts on every cluster node.
 You can use them to install software dependencies and customize your applications.

 Here we are using bootstrap actions to installs all the packages that are required to run _Anovos_ on EMR.We have used two bootstrap files, first is for installing Anovos dependency packages from Anovos developmental github version and second is when we want to install anovos through PyPI(latest released version).

 We can also take the reference from installing and downloading Anovos section where we have described which bootstrap files will be used in which condition.

-Give the s3 bucket path of .sh script in script location as shown in the example and then click on save to add this script.
+Give the s3 bucket path of .sh script in script location as shown in the example and then click on add to add this script.

 ![Bootstrapping steps](../../assets/aws_emr_images/image7.png)